 Lastly, Les Gradins, a 9,000-sq.m office building meeting the highest environmental standards, is located at the far end of the neighbourhood.
-It will feature attractive workspaces adapted to the new collaborative and flexible ways of working.

-to the public
+It will feature attractive workspaces adapted to the new collaborative and flexible ways of working. • of space open to the public

-Social Ecolab Sport Club
+Social Sport Club